 Linguistic Diversity Collective

-The Linguistic Diversity Collective (LDC) is a group of academics in the Department of Linguistics and English Language who research and champion linguistic diversity both locally and globally.
+The Linguistic Diversity Collective (LDC) is a group of academics in the Departments of Linguistics and English Language and Modern Languages and Cultures who research and champion linguistic diversity both locally and globally.

 We work on a diverse range of languages and linguistic settings across the globe.

 We study the languages’ morpho-syntactic and semantic make-up, and draw theoretical generalisations about the nature of language and cross-linguistic variation.

 We document languages, study language use and acquisition in multilingual settings and contribute to language revitalisation and policy.

 Learn about some of the experts from the Collective.